About Chicago O'Hare International Airport (ORD)

 Public transport road:

 There are a number of regional services available from the airport.
-The Bus and Shuttle Centre is located on the ground level of the multistorey car park.
+The Bus and Shuttle Centre is located on the Level 1of the multistorey car park.
 This is the pick-up point for most bus, shuttle and regional services, including hotel courtesy buses.
 Regional buses also depart from Lot D, opposite Terminal 5.

 Taxi:There are taxi ranks outside the arrivals area of each terminal (journey time: 30-45 minutes to central Chicago; fares: around US$40).
 Shared taxis are also available to the city centre (fare: US$24).